 In 2002 the Naval Committee decided to adopt an A4 format for future naval books the first of which was George Moore’s meticulously-researched BUILDING FOR VICTORY: The Warship Building Programmes of the Royal Navy 1939 – 1945 published in 2003.
 His subsequent book ADMIRALTY JOB NUMBERS 1939 – 1945 (2004) has also become an important work of reference.
 ADMIRALTY COASTAL SALVAGE VESSELS by David Sowdon (2005) and ARMED MERCHANT CRUISERS 1879 – 1945 by Richard Osborne, Harry Spong & Tom Grover, published in 2007, are recognised as being the definitive published accounts on these topics.

-Future titles include British destroyers of the First World War (three volumes) and a history of British minelayers from the mid-19th Century to 1960.
+Future titles include two further volumes on British destroyers of the First World War and a history of British minelayers from the mid-19th Century to 1960.

 |NAVY ON REVIEW 77 by R.J.
 Coleman (1977) **|